 How to Choose a Smartwatch

-The top performers in our review are the Apple Watch Sport, the Gold Award winner; the Moto 360, the Silver Award winner; and the Huawei Watch, the Bronze Award winner.
+The top performers in our review are the Apple Watch Series 2, the Gold Award winner; the Apple Watch Series 1, the Silver Award winner; and the Moto 360, the Bronze Award winner.
 Here's more on choosing a smartwatch to meet your needs, along with information on how we arrived at our ranking of these 10 products.

 Why Use a Smartwatch?